Skip to main content

 1. General Representations

-You hereby warrant that (1) your use of the website and services will be in strict accordance with the Agreement and all applicable laws and regulations, and (2) your use of the website and services will not infringe or misappropriate the intellectual property rights of any third party.
+You hereby warrant that (1) your use of the website and services will be in strict accordance with the Rules of Use and all applicable laws and regulations, and (2) your use of the website and services will not infringe or misappropriate the intellectual property rights of any third party.

 2. Limitations on Liability